Winchester Model 1907: Variants

-In addition to the standard or "plain finish" model, a deluxe or "fancy finish" model was offered with pistol grip stock and checkering on the forearm and wrist of the stock.
+In addition to the standard or "plain finish" model, a deluxe or "fancy finish" model was offered with a semi-pistol grip and checkering on the forearm and wrist of the stock.
 The plain finish rifles were offered in 1907 at a list price of $28 (approximately $730 in 2016).
 In 1935, Winchester offered a special "police rifle" variant, featuring a non-adjustable rear sight, sling swivels, a larger magazine release, a special barrel measuring 5/8 in at the muzzle, and the rear sight dovetail moved 2+3/8 in rearward.
 A barrel sleeve with Krag bayonet mount and front sight was also an option with the "police rifle".

 In the late 1930s, the 1907 was updated by Winchester with a much thicker fore-end (eliminating the cracking problems common to the earlier models) and stock.
 The newer model also had a redesigned charging handle which made it easier to lock the bolt back.
 At the same time, a variant for police use was introduced, featuring an M1892 Krag bayonet lug, and the possibility of using an extended magazine for 20 rounds.
 For a long time, on the Internet, a photo of a similar rifle from the Cody Firearms Museum (USA), S/N 47357, manufactured in 1935, was presented as a "French order of the First World War", having nothing to do with it.